Climate and Average Weather Year Round in Atlanta Georgia, United States

 In Atlanta, the summers are hot and muggy; the winters are short, cold, and wet; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 35°F to 89°F and is rarely below 22°F or above 95°F.

 Based on the tourism score, the best times of year to visit Atlanta for warm-weather activities are from early May to mid June and from late August to mid October.

-The hot season lasts for 3.8 months, from May 24 to September 17, with an average daily high temperature above 81°F. The hottest day of the year is July 22, with an average high of 89°F and low of 72°F.
+The hot season lasts for 3.8 months, from May 24 to September 17, with an average daily high temperature above 81°F. The hottest month of the year in Atlanta is July, with an average high of 88°F and low of 71°F.

-The cool season lasts for 2.9 months, from November 28 to February 25, with an average daily high temperature below 60°F. The coldest day of the year is January 23, with an average low of 35°F and high of 53°F.
+The cool season lasts for 2.9 months, from November 28 to February 25, with an average daily high temperature below 60°F. The coldest month of the year in Atlanta is January, with an average low of 35°F and high of 53°F.